Implementing Health Equity Globally

 Featured stories

 CDC regularly publishes stories about our global impact.
-Many health equity program stories and updates are also featured in the 2022 CDC Global Annual Report.
+Many health equity program stories and updates are also featured in CDC's Global Health Center Annual Report.

 Find more global health equity videos.